johann-solo/oliveandmango.github.io/_posts/blog/2017-10-27-pumpkin-chocolate-chip-pancakes.md

 excerpt: <p>Probably the best combo of flavours since PB and jelly</p>
 ---

 I had to try some of these pancakes after I saw my Instagram feed get completely flooded with them and everything pumpkin.
 So many delicious version of these out there.
-I played around with my buttermilk pancake recipe and I also referred to Half Baked Harvest’s (Tieghan) version for a little guidance when it came to pumpkin quantities per batch until I got these ones right and they are pretty fab!!
+I played around with my buttermilk pancake recipe and I also referred to Half Baked Harvest’s (Tieghan) version for a little guidance when it came to pumpkin quantities per batch until I got these ones right and they are pretty fab!!!
 <br>
 <br>
 ![Pumpkin Chocolate Chip Pancakes](/images/uploads/2017_10_27_pumpkin_chocolate_chip_pancakes_2.jpg)